Translation Technology

 How is this technology integrated into the Rosetta workflow?

-2. integration of pre-existing multilingual client glossaries
+• integration of existing multilingual client glossaries

-All actual client data remains of course subject to our confidentiality agreement, and client databases are only ever used for subsequent assignments for the same client.
+All client data remains of course subject to our confidentiality agreement, and client databases are only ever used for subsequent assignments for the same client.
 The only exception is where texts and translations are in the public domain and explicit client permission has been obtained.